CaioCeretta/fullstack-club/mcdonalds/comments.md

 Since server components can be passed as children to client components, they can still be rendered inside client-side provider.
 This allows us to manage a global state on the client while still leveraging the benefits of server components

+## Cart context

+We've created the cart context inside the [slug]/menu folder instead of in a more generic place, such as data/contexts/cart.tsx

+The reason for it was, the cart context, even though it is a global state manager, it will only be accessed and used inside of the products and cart components, and no other place.
+So it's completely fair to make it more "exclusive".

 ## Cart context initial value empty parameters

 ```ts